Thinkwise/docs/docs/sf/validation.md

 title: Validation
 ---

 Thinkwise provides a comprehensive set of validations with the Software factory.
 Validations are carried out on the model to check for errors.
 These errors are pre-defined and specified in a base project.
 Consider, for instance, a requirement that a primary key always has to be at the top in a table and that each table has to have a standard sort sequence.
-It is also possible to create your own, company or product-specific validations.
+It is also possible to create your own company or product-specific validations.

 ![validations](assets/sf/validations.png)
 *Validation screen*